true-pigmaster/aws-ansible/README.md

 # Aws-Ansible Case Study.

+## Files
+- aws_second_presentation.pptx - Power point presentation that will be presented to a client with our comments.
+- playbooks - folder containing ansible playbooks that are used for automated deployment of the web application with configuration of the database instance,
+- dist - a compiled "war" file used for deployment of the application with tomcat server.

 ## **Step by step guide (more or less detailed)**
 1. Create AWS account.
 2. Create VPC